anly2/sublime-extend-selection/README.md

 After triggering the "Extend Selection" command  (be it by using the key shortcuts, or the menu item in the "Selection" menu), you simply make a new selection and it will get added to the current one, instead of replacing it.
 You can make the new selection(s) in whatever way you would like - any method of navigation should be handled well.

+## Recommendation

+Before you continue, do consider the package [MultiEditUtils](https://packagecontrol.io/packages/MultiEditUtils).
+It offers a lot more and can be used to achieve the same functionality as this plugin's.

 ## Usage

 ### Add the next selection to the current one